Towards the farthest north

 - GPS, Kokelv:

-The coastal settlement at Havøysund marks the end of the Scenic Route and is a beautiful area with wild and dramatic scenery.
-A mere half-hour walk from Havøysund can take you to the island's highest point, Havøygavlen, with views towards the Arctic Ocean, Rolvsøya and Ingøya.
-On your way up you will pass the windmill park which was established here in 2002.
-Storvika is also an easy hike from Havøysund, taking you out to cliffs and skerries in the weather-beaten landscape on the southwestern part of the Havøya island.
+A half-hour walk from Havøysund can take you to the island's highest point, Havøygavlen, with views towards the Arctic Ocean and nearby islands.
+A hike to Storvika is also an easy walk from Havøysund, taking you out to cliffs and skerries in the weather-beaten landscape on the southwestern part of Havøya.
 In the northeast of the island you will find the historic Russehula cave.
-The truly adventurous should take a boat from Havøysund to Ingøya and explore the mountains there.

 The 18 Norwegian Scenic Routes